 More Healthcare Workers are Needed Now

-A significant shortage in healthcare workers has been one of the biggest challenges of the COVID-19 pandemic, as medical facilities around the country realize that their staff simply can’t keep up with the demand for care.
-As patients are admitted and diagnosed at a steadily increasing rate, there are serious concerns about whether the current workforce will be able to keep up in the next several months.
+A significant shortage in healthcare workers was one of the biggest challenges of the COVID-19 pandemic in the beginning, as medical facilities around the country realized that their staff simply couldn’t keep up with the demand for care.
+As patients were admitted and diagnosed at a steadily increasing rate, there were serious concerns about whether the workforce was able to keep up.
 As a result, new healthcare professionals, including Medical Assistants, are discovering that jobs are plentiful.
 Many facilities are raising their hiring and employment rates, expanding their teams as quickly and effectively as possible to try to meet future needs.